Cuba–Mexico relations: Mexico and Cuba increase cooperation

 In December 2018, Cuban President Miguel Díaz-Canel paid a visit to Mexico to attend the inauguration of Mexican President Andrés Manuel López Obrador.
 President Díaz-Canel returned to Mexico in July 2019 to hold bilateral discussions with President López Obrador.

 In July 2021, President López Obrador blamed the US embargo against Cuba for contributing to the unrest in Cuba.
 The foreign ministry sent two navy ships with food and medical supplies to assist Cuba.

 In September 2021, President Díaz-Canel returned to Mexico to attend Mexico's Independence day celebration as a guest of honor of President López Obrador.

 In May 2022, Mexican President Andrés Manuel López Obrador paid an official visit to Cuba where he was granted the Order of José Martí by President Díaz-Canel.

 Cuban President Miguel Díaz-Canel traveled to Campeche in February 2023, to be awarded the Mexican Order of the Aztec Eagle by President López Obrador.

 In October 2024, President Díaz-Canel travelled to Mexico to attend the inauguration of President Claudia Sheinbaum.

+In 2026, Mexico stopped sending oil to Cuba following an executive order from US President Donald Trump threatening tariffs on countries providing oil to Cuba.
+Mexico provided humanitarian aid to Cuba to help alleviate the impacts of the US embargo.